sammancoaching/website/exercises/kata_descriptions/yatzy.md

 ### Acknowledgements
-This kata is described on cyber-dojo.org
+This kata is described on cyber-dojo.org but I have changed it slightly